Hospice and Palliative Care For Alzheimer’s Disease

 Palliative Care

-• The patient may or may not be terminally ill and maybe being treated for a disease or living with a chronic disease.
+• Focuses on Pain Alleviation: The patient may or may not be terminally ill and may be treated for a disease or living with a chronic condition.

-• Addresses the patient’s physical, mental, social, and spiritual well-being, is suited for all disease stages, and follows the patient from diagnosis to cure.
+• Comprehensive Support: Addresses the patient’s physical, mental, social, and spiritual well-being, suitable for all disease stages, following the patient from diagnosis to cure.

 • Uses life-extending medicines. uses highly qualified personnel in a multi-disciplinary approach.

-• Usually provided at the location where the patient initially requested care.
+• Provided at the Patient’s requested location: Usually given where the patient initially requested care.

 Hospice Care

-• When treatment is discontinued, it makes the patient comfortable and prepares the patient and family for death.
+• Focuses on Comfort: When discontinued treatment makes the patient comfortable and prepares the patient and family for death.

-• Uses a hospice nurse and family caregiver.
+• Avoids Life-Extending Drugs: Uses a hospice nurse and family caregiver.

-• Provided in the patient’s home, nursing home, or hospital
+• Provided in Various Settings: Can be administered in the patient’s home, nursing home, or hospital.

 Palliative Care For Alzheimer’s Disease

-Maintaining a schedule helps you plan your daily care.
-Physical activity and memory therapy also boost brain power.
-Good sleep habits— a calm setting and sufficient lighting to reduce shadows can assist.
+Maintaining a schedule helps plan daily care, and incorporating physical activity and memory therapy can boost brain power.
+Good sleep habits, such as a calm setting and sufficient lighting, help reduce shadows and aid rest.

 Hospice Care For Alzheimer’s Disease

-Alzheimer’s disease and other advanced dementia patients must meet the hospice’s six-month life expectancy requirement to receive care.
-Since Alzheimer’s disease progresses at various rates for each patient, families should discuss hospice care with a doctor when the patient enters the final stages.
+Patients with Alzheimer’s and other advanced dementias must meet the hospice’s six-month life expectancy requirement to receive care.
+Given the variable progression of Alzheimer’s, families should discuss hospice care with a doctor when the patient enters the final stages.

-Family members of Alzheimer’s patients can also get respite care.
-This care is meant to offer family carers a break.
-Check with your provider to discover if Medicaid, Medicare, or private insurance covers hospice, comforting, and respite care.
+Family members of Alzheimer’s patients can also receive respite care, which offers family carers a break.
+Medicaid, Medicare, or private insurance may cover hospice, comforting, and respite care, so check with your provider.

-The hospice staff can provide families with suggestions for establishing routines to help an Alzheimer’s patient feel more at ease.
-After the loss of a loved one receiving hospice care, bereavement counseling is also available to help family members cope with their grief.
+The hospice staff can help families establish routines to comfort Alzheimer’s patients.
+After the loss of a loved one, bereavement counseling is available to help family members cope with their grief.

 When It Is Time for Hospice

-• Your doctor states that they are terminally ill and within six months of death.
+• Doctor’s Certification: Your doctor states that the patient is terminally ill and within six months of death.

-• You sign a statement indicating your choice of hospice care for your terminally ill loved one.
+• Consent: You sign a statement choosing hospice care for your terminally ill loved one.

 Being Admitted to Hospice

-Another diagnosis can indeed qualify someone for hospice.
-Hospice provides extra support to patients.
-Benefits extend to the patient’s family and caregivers.
-The hospice team comprises Doctors, nurses, social workers, chaplains, caretakers, and volunteers.
-Caregiver support is available during and after hospice care.
-Grief counseling is accessible individually and in groups.
+A diagnosis other than Alzheimer’s can also qualify someone for hospice.
+Hospice provides additional support to patients and their families, including doctors, nurses, social workers, chaplains, caretakers, and volunteers.
+Support continues during and after hospice care, with grief counseling available individually and in groups.

 Palliative Care for Comfort and Quality of Life

-The National Institutes of Health and Nursing Research describes palliative care as “managing the pain, symptoms, and stress of serious illness.”
-It relieves pain, shortness of breath, tiredness, constipation, nausea, lack of appetite, and sleep difficulties.
+Hospice provides end-of-life care, while palliative care has increasingly been used to treat pain and other symptoms at any illness stage.
+The National Institutes of Health and Nursing Research describes palliative care as managing pain, symptoms, and stress of serious illness, relieving pain, shortness of breath, tiredness, constipation, nausea, lack of appetite, and sleep difficulties.

 You Are Not Alone